 The Trumpet Shall Sound (Handel)

 As he walked out of Atlanta Symphony Hall, trumpet case slung over his shoulder, Mike Braxton couldn’t help but walk with an air of confidence.
-He currently held the assistant principal trumpet position in the Atlanta Symphony Orchestra, and had just finished his first audition to succeed the principal trumpet player after his retirement at the end of the month.
-While he always had confidence in his abilities, today seemed totally different, almost as though he was possessed while on stage.
+He was currently the assistant principal trumpet in the Atlanta Symphony Orchestra, and had just finished his first audition for the principal chair.
+Success would result in him succeeding his friend and mentor after his retirement next month.
+While he always had confidence in his abilities, he felt even more so today.
+It was almost as though he was possessed while on stage.

 “Well, well,” Mike heard a voice call out.
-“Someone seems very pleased with himself.”
+“Someone seems pleased with himself.”

 He turned to find Darcy White, the principal bassoonist for the ASO, sitting on a bench outside symphony hall.